Child Law Solicitors

-We will assist you in deciding where the children should live and working out arrangements for them to spend time with their other parent regularly (previously called contact).
-We do everything we can to discourage conflict over your children which can adversely affect them.
-We promote a collaborative, conciliatory and constructive approach in resolving these sensitive family matters.
+We will assist you in deciding where the children should live and working out appropriate arrangements for them to spend time with their other parent regularly (previously called contact).
+We do everything we can to avoid enflaming any conflict and promote a conciliatory and constructive approach in resolving these sensitive family matters.

 What if you can't agree?

-- Who the child is based with (formerly known as residence or custody)
+Living With – ie who the child is based with (formerly known as residence or custody)

-- The time the child spends with the other parent (formerly known as contact or access)
+Arrangements – so how much time the child spends with the other parent (formerly known as contact or access)

-- A prohibitive step preventing a specific action occurring without the consent of the Court such as one parent taking a child out of the country without the consent of the other.
+Prohibited steps - preventing a specific action occurring such as one parent taking a child out of the country without the consent of the other.